Li Jiawei: Retirement

 Li announced her retirement from competitive sports on 27 December 2012.
 Although she planned to relocate to Beijing with her husband and son, she said she hoped to continue her involvement with table tennis in Singapore.
 The Singapore Table Tennis Association was said to be helping Li find employment in a Singapore company with operations based in China.
+In 2017, she and the Chinese Swimming Club (CSC) established the CSC – Jiawei Table Tennis Academy in Singapore, with Li becoming the CEO of the academy.

 Medals

 Personal life

 Li first met Singaporean badminton player and fellow Olympian Ronald Susilo in 2002 at a sports meet.
 They began dating after participating together in the Athens Olympics, and the "golden sports couple", as they were dubbed by the media, announced their engagement in September 2004.
-They divorced in 2008.
+They broke up in 2008.

 On 26 September 2008, Li registered a marriage in Beijing with Li Chao, a businessman based in that city; they were introduced by a mutual friend in March 2008.
 Sources quoted by The Straits Times said Li had long wanted her children to bear her surname.
 A lavish wedding banquet was held at the Beijing Hotel on 25 April 2009.
 On 13 October 2009, she and her husband had their first child, a boy weighing 3.575 kg.